cansucananceyhan/Oldies-But-Goldies/README.md

   As game proceeds difficulty will increase.
 To increase difficulty modes are used.
 There are three different modes at the game:

-   * In first mode player only arrange cubes
+   * In first mode, player only arrange cubes to form the geometric figure on the card

-  * Also as game proceeds geometric figure visualization time will decrease.
+   * In second mode, players roll all of their cubes on the table like dice.
+Using the cubes as rolled, players place as many cubes as possible in the tray to recreate the pattern shown on the card.

+   * In last mode, player will see the card for a limited time, they will memorize the card while this time.
+Then they will arrange cubes to form the geometric cube without looking to figure.

 **Purpose**